-The Choirs of Champlin Park have a 20-year tradition of biennial tours to share a music and culture exchange with important destinations outside of Minnesota.
+The Choirs of Champlin Park have a long tradition of biennial tours to share a music and culture exchange with important destinations outside of Minnesota.

 The Rocky Mountains and Denver, Colorado

 Departing from Champlin Park after school on Thursday, March 7, after Trimester 2 ends.

 Returning Wednesday, March 13.

 All choir students in Concert and Treble Choirs and Bel Canto and Rebel Men are eligible to participate in the tour.

 A single choir made up of all participating students will rehearse outside of school in the months preceding the trip to prepare four to eight pieces to share with tour audiences.
 Performances, exchanges, and clinic opportunities will be posted here as they’re arranged.

 - Road Trip – A pair of coach buses will take us 16 hours across the Great Plains.

 - Hotel Stay – Students will room with three friends at a nice hotel with a pool.